 Cognitive Behavioural Therapies are for individuals experiencing social anxiety, anxiety, depression, obsessive compulsive disorder and bipolar relapse.

-Creative Arts programs emphasise the important of having a relationship with the visual and sensory worlds.
-They encourage individuals to live in the present moment by utilising creative outlets to enter çreative mode'.
+The Creative Arts Therapy Groups emphasise the important of having a relationship with the visual and sensory worlds.
+They encourage individuals to live in the present moment by utilising creative outlets to enter creative mode.

-Dialectical Behavior Therapy is very structured in its approach to treat for people with Borderline Personality Disorder or traits that are affecting quality of life.
+Dialectical Behaviour Therapy is very structured in its approach to treat individuals with Borderline Personality Disorder or traits that are affecting quality of life.
 DBT skills covered include; Mindfulness skills, Distress tolerance, Interpersonal Effectiveness and Emotional regulation.
 Commitment to practicing skills and attendance can bring about changes and hope in your ability to build a life worth living.

 A prerequisite for this group is CONSISTENT ATTENDANCE to the General Day Program.